Contrary to popular belief, getting a home based FFL is perfectly legal, easy to do, and very common.

 Either way, there must be some sort of “business” intent even though you may not be operating an actual gun store-front or firearm manufacturing facility.

 The two biggest hurdles to getting a home-based FFL in most areas are zoning and landlords.

 However, if you are in a residential zoned area (likely), you’ll need to work with your local zoning department to make sure that they understand that your FFL business will be a home business and that you will not be a typical storefront with regular customer traffic (if true).

 The easiest home-based FFL to get is for testing, sales at gun shows only, sales online only, or even gunsmithing.
 This is because it is a common zoning requirement to not have public customer foot traffic.

 It’s not that tricky to get zoning approval.
-In fact, in our FFL Course , we walk you through this process and even give you a sample letter to use as you explain the issue to your local zoning office.
-It may also be handy if you need to get a permit from your business office.
+In fact, in our FFL course , we walk you through this process and even give you a sample letter to use as you explain the issue to your local zoning office.
+It may also come in handy if you need to get a permit from your business office.

 If you rent your home (or apartment/condo), you’ll need to get approval from your landlord.